Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Test_cases.rst

 | |ex3pstart|              | |ex3pend|                |
 +--------------------------+--------------------------+

-Example 4: Polyhedra Wth STL Mesh (Box)
+Example 4: Polyhedra With STL Mesh (Box)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This simulation example illustrates the use of stl file with polyhedra.
+This simulation example illustrates the use of STL files with polyhedra.
 In this simulation, we drop a set of polyhedra (hexapods, octahedra, or both) by gravity into an open box to fill it completely.

 .. |ex4pstarthexa| image:: ../_static/ExaDEM/stl_hexa_start.png
    :width: 250pt